Unsupervised Learning of Group Invariant and Equivariant Representations: Introduction

 All aforementioned considerations require some sort of supervision to extract invariant representations from data.
 Unsupervised learning of group invariant representations, despite its potential in the field of representation learning, has been impaired by the fact that the representation of the data in general does not manifestly exhibit the group as a symmetry.
 For instance, in the case of an encoder-decoder framework in which the bottleneck layer is invariant, the reconstruction is only possible up to a group transformation.
 Nevertheless, the input data is typically parametrized in terms of coordinates in some vector space $X$, and the reconstruction task can only succeed by employing knowledge about the group action on $X$.

-Following this line of thought, this work is concerned with the question: \emph{Can we learn to extract both the invariant and equivariant representations of data in an unsupervised way?}
+Following this line of thought, this work is concerned with the question: \emph{Can we learn to extract both the invariant and the (complementary) equivariant representations of data in an unsupervised way?}

 To this end, we introduce a group-invariant representation learning method that encodes data in a group-invariant latent code and a group action.
 By separating the embedding in a group-invariant and a group-equivariant part, we can learn expressive lower-dimensional group-invariant representations utilizing the power of autoencoders (AEs).
-In particular, all our results trivially extend to variational AEs (VAEs), thus advancing generative approaches of group-invariant data.
 We can summarize the main contributions of this work as follows: \begin{itemize} \item We introduce a novel framework for learning group equivariant representations.
-Our representations are \textit{by construction} separated in an invariant and group action function (equivariant) component. \item We characterize the mathematical conditions of the group action function component and we propose an explicit construction suitable for \textit{any} group $G$.
-To the best of our knowledge, this is the first method for unsupervised learning of separated invariant-equivariant representations valid for any group. \item We show in various experiments the validity and flexibility of our framework by learning representations of diverse data types with different network architectures. \end{itemize}
+Our representations are \textit{by construction} separated in an invariant and equivariant component.

+\item We characterize the mathematical conditions of the group action function component and we propose an explicit construction suitable for \textit{any} group $G$.
+To the best of our knowledge, this is the first method for unsupervised learning of separated invariant-equivariant representations valid for any group. \item We show in various experiments the validity and flexibility of our framework by learning representations of diverse data types with different network architectures.
+We also show that the invariant representations are superiour to the non-invariant counterparts in downstream tasks, and that they can be successfully employed in transfer learning for molecular property predictions. \end{itemize}